-- To perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions (such as, rhythms of the Caribbean, contemporary song writing, music for film, television and gaming, classical music and musical theatre), including the works of the great composers and musicians across the world. - To learn about the music of Singapore. - To learn to sing and to use their voices, to create and compose music on their own and with others. - To learn a range of musical instruments and use technology appropriately. - To explore how thoughts, feelings, ideas and emotions can be expressed through music. - To understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, harmony, duration, rhythm, dynamics, tempo, timbre, texture, structure and appropriate musical notations.
+- To perform, listen to, appreciate, review and evaluate music across a range of historical periods, genres, styles and traditions (such as, contemporary song writing, music for film, television and gaming, classical music and musical theatre), including the works of the great composers and musicians across the world. - To learn to sing and to use their voices, to create and compose music on their own and with others. - To learn a range of musical instruments and use technology appropriately. - To explore how thoughts, feelings, ideas and emotions can be expressed through music. - To understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, harmony, duration, rhythm, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

-- Develop knowledge, skills and understanding through the integration of performing, composing, listening and appraising. - Participate, collaborate and work with others as musicians. - Improvise, compose and develop musical ideas by drawing on a range of musical structures, styles, genres and traditions. - Understand musical traditions and the part music plays in national and global culture and in personal identity. - Explore how ideas, experiences and emotions are conveyed in a range of music from various times and cultures. - Engage with and analyse music, developing views, and justifying opinions. - Use staff and other relevant notations appropriately and accurately in a range of musical styles, genres and traditions. - Identify and use the inter-related dimensions of music expressively and with increasing sophistication, including use of tonalities, different types of scales and other musical devices. - Draw on experience of a wide range of musical contexts and styles to inform judgements. - Explore ways music can be combined with other art forms and other subject disciplines. - Listen with increasing discrimination to a wide range of music from great composers and musicians and develop a deeper understanding of music history.
+- Develop knowledge, skills and understanding through the integration of performing, composing, listening and appraising. - Participate, collaborate and work with others as musicians. - Improvise, compose and develop musical ideas by drawing on a range of musical structures, styles, genres and traditions. - Understand musical traditions and the part music plays in national and global culture and in personal identity. - Explore how ideas, experiences and emotions are conveyed in a range of music from various times and cultures. - Engage with and analyse music, developing views, and justifying opinions. - Use staff and other relevant notations appropriately and accurately in a range of musical styles, genres and traditions.